alex0809/netsurf-reMarkable/README.md

 This will prepare the `build/` directory by cloning the latest version of libnsfb and netsurf-base.

-The build script (called when running `make`) will only clone missing repositories, so any local changes will be picked up with the next build.
+The build script (called when running `make build`) will only clone missing repositories, so any local changes will be picked up with the next build.

 ## Related repositories